Blog

 Take, for instance, an accident that would cause a few thousand dollars in damage under ordinary circumstances, but the injured person has a rare condition that compounds the injuries.
 Due to the additional factor of the victim’s existing health condition, they now need $125,000 in medical care for their accident injuries.
 The negligent actor is held liable for the total amount of the victim’s injuries.

 The Eggshell Rule protects victims who aren’t at fault for their condition.
-Defendants must take full responsibility for the injuries they’ve caused, regardless if the cost would differ if the victim didn’t have preexisting conditions that exacerbated the injury.
+Defendants must take full responsibility for the injuries they’ve caused, regardless of whether the cost would differ if the victim didn’t have preexisting conditions that exacerbated the injury.

 In the average personal injury case, the “but-for test” may be used to determine causation for the damages a victim suffered.
 The test questions whether or not the victim would have sustained the injuries had it not been for the negligent actions or inaction.